ushushushu/ushushushu/README.md

 - 👋 Hello, I'm Usha!
 - 📊 My interests lie in data analysis, IT/IS auditing, and programming
-- 📖 I’m currently learning Flutter app development and data analytics essentials
+- 📖 I’m currently learning data analytics & Flutter app development
 - 💌 You may reach me at usha.cobrado@gmail.com
 - ✏️ Fun fact about me: I write stories! ♡